Arguing your case

 If there are any issues you want to clear up that are raised in the cross-examination you may be able to give further evidence later.
 This is called re-examination.

 You may get a chance to tell the Court your version of what has happened, and why you believe you need the Apprehended Violence Order (AVO), but only if the Court gives you leave (permission).

 You can only give evidence about what you saw or what was said to you directly.
 The Court may ask you questions or ask you to explain some things in more detail.
 The Court may also ask you to move on to another point if they feel you have said enough about a certain issue or you are speaking about something that is not relevant to the case.

 Although your witnesses may have prepared witness statements before the hearing, those witnesses will still have to come to court so that the defendant can cross-examine them.

 A court officer will bring your witness into the courtroom and take them to the witness box where they will make an oath or affirmation.

 After the cross-examination, you may have a chance to ask the witnesses any further questions.
 This is called 're-examination'.
 You should only re-examine your witness if you want to clear up issues raised in the cross-examination.

-After you and your witnesses have given their evidence, you or your solicitor will then be able to cross-examine the defendant and the defendant's witnesses.
-If the police applied for the AVO on your behalf, the police prosecutor will cross-examine the defendant and the defendant's witnesses.
+After you have finished presenting your evidence, the defendant will give evidence and may call witnesses to give evidence.
+You or your lawyer will be able to cross-examine the defendant and their witnesses.
+If the police applied for the AVO on your behalf, the police prosecutor will cross-examine the defendant and their witnesses.

 Sometimes, when there is a lot of evidence or are many witnesses, the Court won't be able to finish the hearing in one day.
 If this happens, the Court will have to adjourn the hearing until the rest of the evidence can be heard.
 Depending on the next available hearing date, the adjournment may be for a few weeks or for a few months.